Live Music Venues in Nottingham: A Pink Wafer Guide

 Nottingham promoters I’m Not From London take up residence a few times a year, making The Lion shake and shudder with bass and soul.
 The beer garden decking becomes a stage when the sun shines, or else everyone crams into a corner of the pub’s circular interior – either way, it’s a party on Nottingham’s outskirts that you’d be more than slightly daft to miss.

-Another relatively new addition to Nottingham’s deck of venues is Peggy’s Skylight, a swanky jazz and blues bar on the edge of Hockley.
+Another relatively new addition to the deck of Nottingham music venues is Peggy’s Skylight, a swanky jazz and blues bar on the edge of Hockley.
 Step through the doors and you will discover a beautifully nostalgic space, reminiscent of a vintage cinema with lashing of années folles charm.

 The venue’s mission stems from a real zeal for the ever-evolving world of jazz – and just as the genre has influenced soul, hip hop and R&B, the reciprocal influence these kinds of music have on jazz is reflected strongly in Peggy’s ambitious programming.
 With a Middle Eastern Mezze menu to boot, this is a delightfully unique way to spend an evening in Notts.

-The hidden venue with the huge reputation (Jason Williamson and Andrew Fearn, aka Sleaford Mods, met here), The Chameleon Arts Café is a firm favourite of those in the know on the UK DIY circuit.
+A hidden Nottingham music venue with the huge reputation (Jason Williamson and Andrew Fearn, aka Sleaford Mods, met here), The Chameleon Arts Café is a firm favourite of those in the know on the UK DIY circuit.

 Run by charismatic owners, this is truly the peoples’ venue – nowhere more prevalently displayed than when it fell victim to mindless vandalism earlier this year, and the crowdfunding response was so massive that they raised almost double their target and subsequently held a series of free celebratory gigs.